rebeccaacioadea/project-3/README.md

 On the first we discussed the full-stack app we wanted to design and build as a team and then we work through the backend framework together.
 We look at different features we wanted the app to have.
 We had to look into what our Schema might look like for our data.
 We also identify on day 1 that we will need an external API for this project, therefore we had to find the API that was able to give us the information required.
-Additionally, looked at what CRUD we would like our API to use
+Additionally, we looked at what CRUD endpoints we would like our API to have.

 Below is a copy of the planning for our backend development we came out with this project.